lightning/bolts/02-peer-protocol.md

 #### Requirements

-A node MUST NOT send a `shutdown` if there are updates pending on the receiving node's commitment transaction which are not yet added to the sender's commitment.
+A node MUST NOT send a `shutdown` if there are updates pending on the receiving node's commitment transaction.

-A node MUST NOT send an `update_add_htlc` after a `shutdown`, and MUST NOT send more than one `shutdown`.
+A node MUST NOT send an `update_add_htlc` after a `shutdown`.
 A sending node SHOULD fail to route any HTLC added after it sent `shutdown`.

 A sending node MUST set `scriptpubkey` to one of the following forms: